 Focus stacking doesn't necessarily have to remove ALL shallow depth of field from your image, just on the areas that you want to remain sharp and in focus

 A popular solution to creating a perfect stack of images in macro photography is to employ the use of focus rails.
 These can come in various sizes and forms; however, they serve the same function, which is to incrementally move your camera and focal plane across your image from front to back.
 That way, you do not need to adjust your manual focus other than to set it on the first slice or photo you are going to take.
 Then, the camera can glide closer to the subject in increments allowing for you to take a shot each step of the way.
 Focus rails require mounting to a tripod to ensure a stable work site.
 Some rails use a manual dial to inch the camera forward.
 Others use a motorised system and can be set to move are pre-determined increments throughout the shoot.
 Some of the better quality models require a smartphone app to operate.
 This ensures that you are not touching the rails at all.
-You can also sync your camera to take a shot at the same timed increments as to the steps taken by the rails
+You can also sync your camera to take a shot at the same timed increments as the steps taken by the rails

 In-Camera Focus Stacking

 In short, you can set your camera to take a select number of images and automatically create a stack ready for you to import them into your photo editing software.
 How the camera operates will vary from brand to brand, but generally it will take a large number of photos (typically you can choose how many and the interval between them) and will automatically adjust the focus in each shot.
-Typically you'll still have to do the actual blending of the photos in an external software program later.
+Typically you'll still have to do the actual blending of the photos in an external software program later, although not always.

 Focus stacking is much easier to achieve with a static subject